Assistant Professor, UC Berkeley

 Former members:

-Daniel Rothchild (UC Berkeley EECS PhD) → Stealth startup
+Daniel Rothchild (UC Berkeley EECS PhD) → Research Scientist at Prescient Design (Genentech)

 Danny Reidenbach (UC Berkeley MS CS) → Research Scientist at NVIDIA